moniafavaro/news/README.md

 We used an API from where we could get the updated news.

-First part was to make the homepage work with a few news and centering then in each box.
+First part was to make the homepage work with a few news and centering them in each box.

 ![homepage_done](https://user-images.githubusercontent.com/60261970/148036888-c4b4446a-cdaf-4374-812f-6f14a10b3c6c.png)

-When the homepage was working just fine, we started with the other pages that we set to have, those was 'Business', 'Sports' and 'Entertainment'.
+When the homepage was working just fine, we started with the other pages that we set to have, those ware 'Business', 'Sports' and 'Entertainment'.

 ![sports_page](https://user-images.githubusercontent.com/60261970/148037328-26cac3b9-db72-47d0-aa38-5907f136618a.png)
 ![entertainment_page](https://user-images.githubusercontent.com/60261970/148037334-36713e7e-f4ed-4ed3-b5a2-1ee07781fb65.png)